 This weekend I decided to take on a personal project in our basement to lighten the room up a bit and to change the style.
 After watching many different episodes of different home improvement and remodeling shows on @HGTVCanada I noticed a neat effect that some designers were doing on old outdated brick, whitewashing it.

-The far back wall of our basement was a brick fireplace with reddish brick as seen below.
+The far back wall of our basement was a brick fireplace with reddish brick.

 This is what I wanted to update.
 I done a few searches on the internet to find out how to achieve the whitewash effect and was directed to many different sites with most of them saying to use a 50% mixture of water and white paint in a spray bottle.
 I followed along with @lowes on how to do it, but I didn't fully follow step three and I suggest if you are doing this to pay particular attention to step three.
 It is one thing to mask off all of the areas when painting as not to get paint where you don't want it.
 When you are whitewashing a wall using a spray bottle, the paint tends to travel further and land in areas where you would not expect.
 So make sure you cover everything up.

 Oh, and its best if you don't use a plastic cover.
 You should use a cover that will soak up the paint mist, since a little mist soon turns into a lot of paint on a plastic sheet running around.

 Next up finish up the whitewashing only after removing the fireplace doors and using proper drop cloths.
 I continued to spray the water/paint mixture randomly on the wall until I got to a point where I was happy with the amount of brick that was showing through the paint.